qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog312/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This feature adds MBTiles tiled raster map support to WMS provider so that it uses the same code paths like WMTS or XYZ tiles.

-| Why move away from GDAL implementation?
 Here are the advantages of the approach through WMS provider:

-| - correctly scaling tiles on high dpi display
+- correctly scaling tiles on high dpi display
-| - better look when not zoomed to the native resolution of the tiles.
+- better look when not zoomed to the native resolution of the tiles.
 WMS provider uses smooth scaling while GDAL uses nearest neighbor by default.
-| - map tile showing up while rendering (with GDAL it's blank map until everything is loaded)
+- map tile showing up while rendering (with GDAL it's blank map until everything is loaded)
-| - possible to use tile scale slider dock widget
+- possible to use tile scale slider dock widget
-| - faster - mainly a side effect of loading fewer tiles on high dpi display
+- faster - mainly a side effect of loading fewer tiles on high dpi display

 This feature was developed by `Martin Dobias <https://api.github.com/users/wonder-sk>`__